Paying for water and sewerage in Scotland

 Non-metered water supply

-Exemption from council tax and a non-metered water supply
+Exemption from water charges and a non-metered water supply

-A property connected to the water supply may have people living in it who are exempt from paying the council tax, for example, a student or someone who is severely mentally impaired.
+A property might also be exempt from council tax because of the people living in it, for example, students or someone who is severely mentally impaired.
 The property is exempt from paying council tax and water and sewerage charges only if everyone in the property is exempt from paying council tax.

-Example: When a couple live together and one person is severely mentally impaired, the property is not exempt, but it may attract a discount for council tax and water and sewerage charges because the local authority applies a single person discount of 25%.
+Example: When a couple live together and one person is severely mentally impaired, the property is not exempt.
+But there might be a discount for council tax and water and sewerage charges.
+The local council might apply a single person discount of 25%.
 This is applied to the water and sewerage charges as well as the council tax and should be clearly shown on the council tax bill.

 Metered water supply